 Alcohol is not allowed on camp property and is not to be consumed while at camp.
 Leaders should be of sound mind and body while at camp and not under the influence of alcohol or any other substances.

-Tobacco and vaping products are only allowed in long term parking areas and away from youth participants.
+Tobacco and vaping products are only allowed away from youth participants in designated areas.

 LEAVE NO TRACE